 For investors and stakeholders, the ongoing collection and examination of DE&I metrics serve as a crucial barometer for gauging the health of their investments.
 These metrics aren't just numbers on a chart; they reflect real people's lives, careers, and potential.
 Observing and improving upon these statistics leads to a more accurate understanding of target companies and peer sets while highlighting areas that urgently require attention.

-The call to perpetually scrutinize DE&I metrics is loud and clear, serving as the compass by which corporations should navigate to cultivate genuinely inclusive work cultures.
+The call to perpetually scrutinize DE&I metrics is loud and clear.
+These metrics should serve as the compass by which corporations should navigate to cultivate genuinely inclusive work cultures.
 Aura’s insights underscore the value of such rigorous analyses, proving the saying: what gets measured gets managed—and, ultimately, improved.

 Firms intent on staying current—not just surviving but thriving—should leverage Aura's robust data analytics offering to pilot organizationally transformative DE&I initiatives.
-It’s not just good ethics, as evidenced by Aura’s precise analytics; it’s also good for business.
+As evidenced by Aura’s precise analytics, this is not just good ethics but also good for business.

 This work is based on secondary market research, analysis of financial information available or provided to Bain & Company and a range of interviews with industry participants.
 Bain & Company has not independently verified any such information provided or available to Bain and makes no representation or warranty, express or implied, that such information is accurate or complete.
 Projected market and financial information, analyses and conclusions contained herein are based on the information described above and on Bain & Company’s judgment, and should not be construed as definitive forecasts or guarantees of future performance or results.
 The information and analysis herein does not constitute advice of any kind, is not intended to be used for investment purposes, and neither Bain & Company nor any of its subsidiaries or their respective officers, directors, shareholders, employees or agents accept any responsibility or liability with respect to the use of or reliance on any information or analysis contained in this document.
 This work is copyright Bain & Company and may not be published, transmitted, broadcast, copied, reproduced or reprinted in whole or in part without the explicit written permission of Bain & Company.